tanevanwifferen/Balthasar/README.md

 Notes:
 - OpenAI key is read from config llm.api_key or env OPENAI_API_KEY / LLM_API_KEY.
+- Custom OpenAI base URL can be set via config llm.base_url (e.g. "https://api.openai.example.com") or env OPENAI_BASE_URL / LLM_BASE_URL.
+If omitted/null, the SDK default is used.
 - MCP servers can be connected via stdio (local child process) or SSE (remote HTTP) using @modelcontextprotocol/sdk.
 - Tools that require confirmation can be specified per server requires_confirmation; confirmations can be bypassed with --no-confirmations (see Safety and confirmations).